 This is a Phase I, First In Human (FIH), randomized, single-blind, placebo-controlled, single and multiple ascending dose study in healthy male and/or female participants of non-childbearing potential including healthy participants of Chinese and Japanese ethnicity performed at a single center.

-The study consists of 2 parts: Part A and Part B. 72 participants have been planned for Part A and 32 participants for Part B.
+The study consists of 2 parts: Part A and Part B. Part A has been planned to be conducted with 78 participants and Part B has been planned to be conducted with 32 participants.

-Each participant in Part A will be involved in the study for up to 6 weeks, and each participant in Part B will be involved in the study for up to 8 weeks.
+Each participant in Part A and Part B will be involved in the study for up to 8 weeks.

 Study Type